This lesson is still being designed and assembled (Pre-Alpha version)

 MPI_BYTE char

-is not valid code because under the hood, these constants are actually special structs used internally.
-Therefore we can only uses these expressions as arguments in MPI functions.
+is not valid code because, under the hood, these constants are actually special data structures used by MPI.
+Therefore we can only them as arguments in MPI functions.

 Don’t forget to update your types

 At some point during development, you might change an int to a long or a float to a double, or something to something else.
-Once you’ve gone through your codebase and updated the types for, e.g., variable declarations and function signatures, you must also do the same for MPI functions.
+Once you’ve gone through your codebase and updated the types for, e.g., variable declarations and function arguments, you must do the same for MPI functions.
 If you don’t, you’ll end up running into communication errors.
-It may be helpful to define compile-time constants for the data types and use those instead.
-If you ever do need to change the type, you would only have to do it in one place.
+It could be helpful to define compile-time constants for the data types and use those instead.
+If you ever do need to change the type, you would only have to do it in one place, e.g.:

 #define MPI_INT_TYPE MPI_INT